NewsUKArchive/fructose/README.md

 Then look at the `examples` folder.

 The `.showcase` file is a description of how a component should be rendered.
-`showcase` files came around because originally fructose consumed `storybook` files.
-This eventaully resulted in numerous issues so we created an abstraction layer which decouples components from storybook.
+`Showcase` files came around because originally fructose consumed `storybook` files.
+This eventually resulted in numerous issues so we created an abstraction layer which decouples components from storybook.
 You can see a working example of how showcase to storybook works here.

 [Times-Components-storybook]